-$R_m$ is the expected market return on equity observed in the Australian stock market.
+R_m is the expected market return on equity observed in the Australian stock market.

-$R_f$ is the risk free rate of return.
+R_f is the risk free rate of return.

 While estimates of the cost of debt can be obtained by observing debt instruments, financial markets do not provide a directly observable proxy for the cost of equity for either individual firms or the market as a whole.
-The market risk premium cannot be directly observed because it depends on investors' expectations which are unobservable.
-In order to set the return on equity, the market risk premium needs to be estimated for a future time period.
+The market risk premium cannot be directly observed because it depends on investors' expectations, which are unobservable.
+To set the return on equity, the market risk premium needs to be estimated for a future time period.